christianschmitz/vault/README.md

 vault enc <input_file> <output_file>
 ```

+The first time you use the program you need to pick a password and a pin code.

-Put your password in `~/.config/vault/key`.
+# Where your password is stored
-The permissions of `~/.config/vault/key` must be such that only the owner can read it.
+The permissions of `~/.config/vault/config` must be such that only the owner can read it.

 # Picking a safe password
 1. pick some material (books, song lyrics, a story about your childhood, a dream)